ClydeFrog04/ClydeFrog04/README.md

 # Some of my favorite languages to work with:
 - Java
-- JavaScript
+- TypeScript
-- Typescript
+- c
-- c#
+- qml
 - Kotlin

 I'd love to hear from you!
 Feel free to send me an email at egan.randal@gmail.com